 Common Snipe (Gallinago gallinago) 26

 European Robin (Erithacus rubecula) 1

-White Wagtail (Motacilla alba) 1
+White Wagtail (British) (Motacilla alba yarrellii) 1

-Common Chaffinch (Fringilla coelebs) 3
+Common Chaffinch (Fringilla coelebs) 1

-This trip was supported by Viking Optical.
+This birding was supported by Viking Optical.